LeventErkok/sbv/SMTSolverVersions.md

       * Version 5.5.4
   * Yices:
       * https://github.com/SRI-CSL/yices2
-      * Version as downloaded from the above site on Jul 6, 2019
+      * Version 2.6.2 as downloaded from the above site on Apr 7, 2020
   * Z3:
       * http://github.com/Z3Prover/z3
-      * Version as downloaded from the above site on Mar 30th, 2020
+      * Version as downloaded from the above site on Apr 14th, 2020
       * SBV typically relies on latest features of z3, so compiling directly from the sources is recommended.
 If that's not possible, you should always use their latest release.